How to Opt Out/Decline/Refuse STAAR

 You will receive a response from the school telling you they can’t permit it.
 At that time you can send either the response letter (if they are citing legalities) or a follow up refusal letter (if they simply say they can’t allow it).

 At this point, unless the school relents, you will need to make a decision.
 Either (A) Keep your child home on STAAR days or (B) instruct them to write refused on the test booklet and answer sheet, and to make no other marks.
+(Kids taking the computer administration should be instructed to page to the end, submit it and confirm their submission).
 If you choose (B) be aware the some schools have told children during testing that their parents just called and said it was OK to take the assessment.
 If you go this route, create a password that the child must hear before they take the assessment.
 If the teacher can’t repeat it, the child doesn’t take the assessment.